vuepress/ecosystem/docs/themes/default/extending.md

 VuePress default theme is widely used by users, so it is designed to be extendable, allowing users to make their own customization with ease.

-VuePress provides basic ability to extend a theme, but different themes may have different features to be extended.
-Thus, if you are using a community theme, you'd better refer to the theme's own documentation for how to extending it.

 ## Layout Slots

 Default theme's `Layout` provides some slots: